RedisLabs/redislabs-docs/content/rs/administering/security/account-management.md

 alwaysopen: false
 categories: ["RS"]
 ---
 You can view and update the cluster users in the cluster **Settings > team** page.

 ## User Roles

-In Redis Enterprise Software 4.4 and above, administrative user roles as part of Role Based Access Control (RBAC) are now supported.
+The user roles included in Role Based Access Control (RBAC) are:

 |  **Role** | **Description** | **Details** |
 |  ------ | ------ | ------ |